Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 My Kia was revving on its own.
 So, after cleaning the MAF sensor, the issue was resolved.

 The air filter is a component of the engine that collects dust particles and other debris from the air before it is inhaled into the engine.
 A dirty air filter is often overlooked.
-It is essential to have it changed every 30,000 miles or 3 years to maintain the engine’s performance.
+It is essential to have it changed every 15,000 miles to maintain the engine’s performance.

 In case of a faulty engine air filter, it may cause the engine to rev up spontaneously without your input.
 This may happen due to the accumulation of contaminants in the air filter as the airflow is disturbed due to the contaminants in the air filter.